Devan Nair: Anti-imperialism beliefs

-Initially, a member of the Communist Anti-British League, he joined Lee Kuan Yew's People's Action Party (PAP) in 1954.
+Nair was initially a member of the Communist Anti-British League before joining Lee Kuan Yew's People's Action Party (PAP) in 1954.
 Nair had been detained in 1951 by the British for anti-colonial activities.
-In 1955, Nair contested the 1955 Singaporean general election but lost—becoming the only PAP candidate who did not get elected.
+In 1955, Nair contested the 1955 Singaporean general election but lost – becoming the only PAP candidate who did not get elected.

-In 1956, he was detained again under the Preservation of Public Security Ordinance Act together with trade unionists Lim Chin Siong and James Puthucheary as suspected communist subversives after the Chinese middle schools riots.
-Nair was released in 1959 when the PAP won the 1959 Singaporean general election in a landslide victory.
+In 1956, he was detained again under the Preservation of Public Security Ordinance Act alongside trade unionists such as Lim Chin Siong, Fong Swee Suan, Sandrasegaran Woodhull and James Puthucheary as suspected pro-communist subversives after the Chinese middle schools riots.
+They were released in 1959 when the PAP won the 1959 Singaporean general election in a landslide victory.
 He was subsequently appointed political secretary to the Minister for Education.
 He returned to teaching after a year.
 In 1960, he became Chairman of the Prisons Inquiry Commission and launched the Adult Education Board.

-Joining the People's Action Party
+Involvement in PAP, DAP, and NTUC

-He was the only PAP member contested in the 1964 Malaysian general election and won Bangsar, near Kuala Lumpur.
+Nair was the only PAP member who won a seat in the 1964 Malaysian general election, winning Bangsar, near Kuala Lumpur.
 This contrasted with his 1955 election defeat.
-He stayed in Malaysia after the separation, forming the Democratic Action Party (DAP), but returned to Singapore to lead the National Trades Union Congress (NTUC), the labour union movement which he helped to established in 1961.
+He stayed in Malaysia after the separation, forming the Democratic Action Party (DAP), but returned to Singapore in 1969 to eventually lead the National Trades Union Congress (NTUC) once more, the labour union movement which he helped to established in 1961.
 Nair and P. P. Narayanan were advocates for the concerns of developing countries and voiced their concerns at the ICFTU as they saw economic and social policy documents that were biased towards industrialized nations.
 They wanted greater attention paid to extreme poverty, unemployment and underdevelopment of their countries.
 These proposals were accepted and later reflected in the work of ICFTU's Economic and Social Committee.

-Presidency
+President of Singapore

-He entered the Parliament of Singapore in 1979 by winning the Anson seat in a by-elections and retained the seat in the 1980 general election, but resigned the seat in 1981 to accept the largely ceremonial office of President.
-This resulted in a by-elections of the Anson seat which was then won by opposition leader J. B. Jeyaretnam, the first time in Singapore since 1963 when an opposition party candidate won a parliamentary seat.
+Nair entered the Parliament of Singapore in 1979 by winning the Anson seat in a by-election and successfully retained it in the 1980 general election.
+In 1981, he resigned from his parliamentary seat to accept the office of President, which at the time was largely ceremonial, serving as the country’s head of state.

+The vacancy in Anson triggered the 1981 Anson by-election, which was notably won by opposition leader J. B. Jeyaretnam of the Workers' Party (WP).
+This marked the first occasion since 1963 that a parliamentary seat had been won by a party candidate not representing the PAP.